 Each candidate's work must be marked according to the assessment criteria provided in this booklet.
-Marks and supporting comments must be entered on the Individual Candidate Mark Sheet (0411/ICMS) which may be downloaded from www.cie.org.uk/samples.
-A sample of candidates' work must then be sent to Cambridge for external moderation.
-See Section 6, 'Coursework: recordings, marking and moderation' for details.
+Marks and supporting comments must be entered on the Individual Candidate Mark Sheet (0994/ICMS) which may be downloaded from www.cambridgeinternational.org/samples.
+A sample of candidates' work must then be sent to Cambridge International for external moderation.
+See Coursework: recordings, marking and moderation for details.